 Agriculture is highly exposed to climate change - and farming activities also contribute to climate change through release of greenhouse gases into the atmosphere.

-Here in Scotland, agriculture and related land use contributes about a quarter of total annual greenhouse gas emissions.
+Agriculture and related land use contribute significantly to UK greenhouse gas emissions.
 The Scottish Government and UK Climate Change Committee have pledged to support the necessary changes in land use to achieve net zero and we need to progress with this as a matter of urgency.

 The James Hutton Institute's research farms have long been at the forefront of innovation in land and agricultural practices, trialling and testing new farm methods, livestock and crops.
 Now, more than ever, they are needed to test and demonstrate transformative ways of managing our land.